simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 #endif
 ```

-`pod.env:`
+Covering development, the _pod.env_ file is expected to contain:
 ```env
 devmode=true
 ```

-`Dockerfile`:
+The container is then described by the following _Docker_ configuration file (_Dockerfile_):
 ```Dockerfile
 FROM nginx:1.16.1-alpine
 COPY build /nginx_content
 CMD ["nginx", "-c", "/nginx_content/nginx.conf", "-g", "daemon off;"]
 ```

-With this setup you can have a pod working for local development but also which can be released properly into a cluster.
+With this setup you can have a Pod working for local development that can be released properly into a cluster.

-Your build process should aim at building a docker image which is tagged and pushed properly, then the _pod.yaml_ `image` value needs to be set to that new image version.
+Your build process should aim at building a _Docker_ image which is tagged and pushed properly, then the _pod.yaml_ `image` value needs to be set to that new image version accordingly.

-For a living example of this look the [Simplenetes website pod](simplenetes-io).
+For a living example of this, refer to the [Simplenetes website pod](https://github.com/simplenetes-io/simplenetes_io) on [_GitHub_](https://github.com/simplenetes-io).

+The [next section](DEVCLUSTER.md) enters the subject of development Clusters in detail.